NFRsAtPUT/DataAnalysis/README.md

 # DataAnalysis

-The repo contains the tools, scripts used to analyze the data for empirical studies concerning non-fuctional requirements (NFRs) and NFR templates.
+The repo contains the tools, scripts used to analyze the data for empirical studies concerning non-functional requirements (NFRs) and NFR
+Templates.

 See more on: http://senor.cs.put.poznan.pl/experiment